sszlachetka/neo4j-graphql-example/README.md

     1. You can start with either empty instance or Movies example
     1. Save generated password for later
 1. If you started with empty instance then query your data in Neo4j Browser
     1. Run following command `:play movie-graph` to start Movie Graph built-in example.
-More details [here](https://neo4j.com/developer/example-data/#built-in-examples)
+More details about built-in examples can be found [here](https://neo4j.com/developer/example-data/#built-in-examples).
     2. Move to the second step of the example and run Create data script to create the movie graph.
 1. Copy `.env.example` to `.env`.
-Set NEO4J_USER, NEO4J_PASSWORD and NEO4J_URI variables so that they point to you new New4j instance.
+Set NEO4J_USER, NEO4J_PASSWORD and NEO4J_URI variables so that they point to you new Neo4j instance.
 1. Install packages & start the server
     ```
     npm install